nhsconnect/gpconnect/pages/integration/integration_cross_organisation_audit_and_provenance.md

 The user making the request, populated as a minimal [Practitioner](https://www.hl7.org/fhir/STU3/practitioner.html) resource.

-To contain the practitioner's local system identifier(s) (for example, login details / username).
+To contain the logged on user's identifier(s) (for example, login details / username).
 Where the user has both a local system user role as well as a nationally-recognised user role, then both **SHALL** be provided.

 {% include important.html content="This field **SHALL NOT** be populated with fixed values or a generic \"system\" user.
 The values **SHALL** represent the logged on user making the request." %}